-The inaugural multi-sport 2018 European Championships will see the European Golf Team Championships staged for the first time, a tournament which will be held on the historic Gleneagles’ PGA Centenary Course, the host venue of the 2014 Ryder Cup.
+The inaugural multi-sport 2018 European Championships will see the European Golf Team Championships staged for the first time, a tournament to be held on the historic Gleneagles’ PGA Centenary Course, the host venue of the 2014 Ryder Cup.

 Backed by both the European Tour and the Ladies European Tour, the championships will see men and women compete for their countries on the same course simultaneously in top-level competition for the first time in the history of the sport.

-Gleneagles’ Director of Golf Gary Silcock said: “This is going to be an exceptional and inspiring sporting event in 2018.
+Director of Golf at Gleneagles Gary Silcock said: “This is going to be an exceptional and inspiring sporting event in 2018.

 “These developments represent game-changing progress in the sport and will strengthen Gleneagles’ reputation as one of the foremost golfing event venues in the world.”

-The tournament will build on the successful return of golf to the Olympic programme in Rio, where Great Britain’s Justin Rose won the men’s gold medal.
+The tournament will build on the successful return of golf to the Olympic programme in Rio 2016, where Great Britain’s Justin Rose won the men’s gold medal.

-Great Britain’s Danny Willett and Sweden’s Henrik Stenson won the 2016 US Masters and British Open respectively, the latter also taking the silver medal behind Rose in Rio, to herald a successful year for European golf as the countdown commences to the 2018 European Championships.
+Great Britain’s Danny Willett and Sweden’s Henrik Stenson won the 2016 US Masters and British Open respectively, the latter also taking the silver medal behind Rose in Rio, to herald a successful year for European golf in the countdown to the 2018 European Championships.